DO WE HAVE A SEPARATE 'SOUL'?

 Spirit in Hebrew is the word 'ruwach', which means "breath, wind, air" (Strong's 7307)

 Spirit in Greek is the word 'pneuma', which can either mean "Holy Spirit" or "breath, wind, air" (Strong's 4151)

-So we can see from this that the words soul and spirit do not mean that we have our OWN spirit or soul, but rather we basically have the spirit of God in us keeping us alive.
+So we can see from this that the words soul and spirit do not mean that we have our OWN spirit or soul, but rather we basically have the spirit of God in us keeping us alive, and with that spirit in us, we ARE LIVING SOULS.
 And we can see this clearly from the creation account ...
 Genesis 2:7 ...'And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.' ...
 Notice one very important point about the creation of Adam.
 When God breathed into him the breath of life, "Spirit", Adam BECAME a living "Soul".
 Do you see that?
 So if we reverse this process, God's Spirit (breath) is removed and Adam dies, he becomes dust again.